sap-tutorials/Tutorials/tutorials/ai-core-setup/ai-core-setup.md

 [OPTION BEGIN [SAP AI Core SDK]]

 Start your Jupyter notebook.
-This will start Jupyter session in the browser.
+This will start a Jupyter session in the browser.

 ```BASH
 jupyter notebook